 Whether you get a shot of your game depends on the trigger time of your camera.
 Half a second is standard, while some can be practically instantaneous at .2 seconds.
 The trigger time is the amount of time between when the camera detects an object moving and when it snaps the picture or starts taking video.

 Even though these are all classified as no-glow cameras, some are a little more or a little less no-glow than others.
 While the light emitted won’t be glaring on any of these, animals like deer are more sensitive to light than humans, and some of these cameras do emit light that may not be detectable to us but is to them.
-There are also cameras that use a flash once they detect an animal.
+Some cameras use a flash once they detect an animal.
 Again, it isn’t a bright flash, but it can still spook your game.

 When it comes to the click of the picture, not all no-glow cameras are the same.
 While not as alarming as a light, the sound of the click can alert your targets that something is up and even spook them.
 You’ll want to check to see how noisy your prospective purchase is before buying.

 Seeing as you’ll probably be leaving your camera out for a good amount of time, you can expect it to get rained on a bit.
 We recommend looking for no-glow cameras that at least have a water resistance rating of IP66.
-This means that the product is dust tight and very water-resistant.
+This means that the product is dust-tight and very water-resistant.

 Some products are more durable than others, but even the most durable ones can break down in extreme conditions.
 Make sure to check up on warranties before buying.